Western use of the swastika in the early 20th century: Swastika tiles

 Swastika floor tiles appear in Breidenbaugh Hall, at Gettysburg College in Pennsylvania, built in 1927.

 In November 1998 the Rome, New York, Sentinel newspaper reported that swastika tiles were removed from the Gansevoort Elementary School where they had survived on a school floor for 84 years.
 A Sentinel editorial noted that similar tiles were left untouched at a Jewish synagogue, Temple Beth El, in nearby Utica, New York "because the connotation to the Jewish congregation is not that of the Third Reich."

 Swastika tiles in a condominium lobby floor in White Plains, New York, became the subject of a television news story and Internet postings in September 2011.
 The housing complex's management indicated "the tile was installed before WWII when the building was built in 1924, noting it had never received a complaint before."

 A local news report in April 2016 prompted Catholic Church officials to immediately remove four swastika tiles from the Rockville Centre, New York Cathedral.
 The church was constructed in the early 1930s.
 The tiles had gone unnoticed for more than 80 years in a little used church alcove.

 Swastika tiles in a courthouse floor in El Dorado, Arkansas became controversial in late 2016 after a former city council member complained.
-The small ceramic swastika tiles were one of dozens of different symbols in the floor, in a classic styles courthouse build in 1928 and listed on the National Register of Historical Places since 1983.
+The small ceramic swastika tiles were one of dozens of different symbols in the floor.
+The courthouse was built in 1928 and listed on the National Register of Historical Places in 1983.
 A county judge indicated the tiles would be left in place.

 In 1991, the Shorewood, Wisconsin school board voted to remove tiles with swastika engravings from their high School physical education building.

 The Reuters News Agency reported in 1990 that the seaside community of Hull, Massachusetts voted to remove swastika tiles from their town hall floor, built in 1923, after complaints from the New England Director of the Jewish Defense League.
 The removal went forward in spite of opposition from a local Jewish synagogue.

 Multicoloured swastika tiles are visible on the exterior of a Chinese restaurant at the Country Club Plaza in Kansas City Missouri.
 The building dates to the early 1930s.
 The editor of a local Jewish publication reacted by saying "You know, the swastika does predate Nazism.
 Short of any Nazi context, I don't think you should find it offensive."

 The foyer of Central High School in Pueblo, Colorado, features right-facing swastikas set into the tile floor.
 The school was built in 1906 and was added to the National Register of Historic Places in 1979.

 The Bonneville County Courthouse in Idaho Falls, Idaho has swastika floor tiles that have been alternately covered up and painted over.
 An architectural historian for the Idaho State Historical Society noted that the symbols could be removed even though the courthouse is listed on the National Register of Historic Places.
 In September 2009, court officials decided to leave the tiles in place.